gurjeetjagwani/fft_benchmarks/README.md

 Benchmarks for Large Scale FFTs

-Results on large 2D FFTs from 50k * 50k upto 131k * 131k
+Results on large 2D FFTs from 32k * 32k upto 131k * 131k (keeping in line with the powers of 2)

 Libraries tested:
 - fftw